mu-mega-bots/announcements/information/terms.md

 # By using `announcements` you agree to these terms

 # Liability
-We are not liable for any damages that may arise from using cheesy We are also not liable for the uploaded content through our API.
-Everything is user submitted.
+We are not liable for any damages that may arise from using announcements

-# Blocking you from the service
-We reserve the right to block you from the service at anytime for any reason

 # You agree to our rules aligned in the transparency page